solderlocks/scadder/README-npm.md

 scadder install <model-id>
 ```

 This will fetch the model and all of its nested `include` and `use` dependencies, dropping them into a `.scadder_modules` folder in your current directory so your local renders never break.
-(Available community model IDs are defined in the project's `library.json`).
+(Available community model IDs are defined in the project's `library.json` , like `parametric-sign`).

 ### Install via Direct URL